haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 * **protein1.pdb**: this is the model we built for this target based on the sequence information that was provided to the CAPRI predictors.

-* **runs**: this directory contains a script that allows you to download precalculated full docking runs.
+* **runs**: this directory contains a script that allows you to download pre-calculated full docking runs.

 <hr>
 ## Ab-initio, multi-body docking with symmetry restraints

-We will launch two docking runs, one for the dimeric and one for the tetrametic form of this target.
+We will launch two docking runs, one for the dimeric and one for the tetrameric form of this target.
 For this we will make us of the [multi-body interface](http://haddock.science.uu.nl/services/HADDOCK2.2/haddockserver-multi.html) of the HADDOCK web server, which does require guru level access (provided with course credential if given to you, otherwise register to the server and request this access level):

 <a class="prompt prompt-info">